Foundations of Supervision On-Demand CE Course for Therapists, counselors, psychologists, social workers, marriage and family therapists

 Nicole Thaxton, PhD, LPC, CPCS, has one goal in life – to help people live life well.
 She is a Licensed Professional Counselor, Certified Professional Counselor Supervisor, and the Founder of Atlanta Wellness Collective, a holistic mental health practice located in Acworth, Marietta, and Roswell, GA.
 She is a communicator, trainer, and frequent continuing education presenter on the topic of clinical supervision.
 Her doctoral research was on the topic of conflicts in clinical supervision.
 She has spent the past decade in the mental health field and counsels high-achieving individuals and families experiencing anxiety and stress, grief and loss, and relational issues.
 Dr. Nicole is married to a fellow counselor, RJ Thaxton, and has two daughters (and a baby on the way!).
 For more information, visit atlwell.com.

-• COUNSELORS: The Knowledge Tree has been approved by the National Board for Certified Counselors (NBCC) as an Approved Continuing Education Provider (ACEP), ACEP No. 7153.
+• COUNSELORS: The Knowledge Tree, A Summit Professional Education Company has been approved by the National Board for Certified Counselors (NBCC) as an Approved Continuing Education Provider (ACEP), ACEP No. 7153.
 Programs that do not qualify for NBCC credit are clearly identified.
-The Knowledge Tree is solely responsible for all aspects of the programs.
-For more detailed information regarding CE approvals, please click here.
+The Knowledge Tree, A Summit Professional Education Company is solely responsible for all aspects of the programs.
+Please click here for more detailed information.

 To view our various workshop policies, including our multi-workshop discount & refund policy, please click here.

-We are an approved vendor for the U.S. Department of Veterans Affairs (VA) for easy reimbursement of educational expenses for VA employees.
+We are an approved vendor for the U.S. Department of Veterans Affairs for easy reimbursement of educational expenses for VA employees.

 Neither the Knowledge Tree nor its speakers have received any commercial support for this program or its contents and will not receive any commercial support prior to or during this program.